 - Services or supplies that aren't named above as covered, or that are covered under other provisions of this plan.
-See Home Medical Equipment (HME), Supplies, Devices, Prosthetics and Orthotics for hardware coverage for certain conditions of the eye. - Other special purpose vision aids (such as magnifying attachments) or light-sensitive lenses, even if prescribed - Vision therapy, eye exercise, or any sort of training to correct muscular imbalance of the eye (orthoptics), or pleoptics - Supplies used for the maintenance of contact lenses - Services and supplies (including hardware) received after your coverage under this benefit has ended, other than as stated above in this benefit.
+See Home Medical Equipment (HME), Supplies, Devices, Prosthetics and Orthotics for hardware coverage for certain conditions of the eye. - Non-prescription eyeglasses or contact lenses, or other special purpose vision aids (such as magnifying attachments) or light-sensitive lenses, even if prescribed - Vision therapy, eye exercise, or any sort of training to correct muscular imbalance of the eye (orthoptics), or pleoptics - Supplies used for the maintenance of contact lenses - Services and supplies (including hardware) received after your coverage under this benefit has ended, other than as stated above in this benefit